 Bennett, H. (2015) "Blessed are the poor?
 Church discourse and practice in relation to welfare policies since 2010".
 Social Policy Association Annual Conference, Ulster University.
 Paper presentation and panel convenor (Panel: Serving two masters?
 Faith and well-being in social policy).

 Bennett, H. (2012) “Pricing out third sector organisations in the UK welfare-to-work market.”
 Social Policy Association Annual Conference, York University.
 Paper presentation and panel convenor (Panel: Welfare reform and the Freud report).

 Bennett, H. (2012) “The third sector in the UK welfare-to-work market: ideas of social enterprise and national identity.”
 University College Cork: Third Sector Management Group

 Bennett, H. (2011) “The UK welfare-to-work market 2000-2011- the demise of the third sector?”
 University of Edinburgh: Work, Economy and Welfare Research Group.

 Bennett, H. (2011) “Exploring social and market legitimacy in the UK welfare-to-work industry: A case study of a third sector provider.”
 7th International Critical Management Studies Conference, Naples University.

 - Member of the Scottish Parliament's Social Security Committee Expert Panel (2017-)

-- Member of Poverty Alliance's steering group for 'Challenge Poverty Week' (2017)
+- Member of Poverty Alliance's national steering group for 'Challenge Poverty Week' (2017)

-- Initiated and delivered the 'Let's discuss poverty' Blog blog (collection of academic articles on research on poverty) for the Poverty Alliance's Challenge Poverty Week 2014 and 2015
+- Initiated and managed the 'Let's discuss poverty' Blog for the Poverty Alliance's Challenge Poverty Week 2014 and 2015, 2017.

 - Co-produced an intensive Collaborative Action Research programme with Fife CPP, involving 87 practitioners across multiple agencies (as part of WWS project) (2015-2017).